signalchaindev/tempo/README.md

 ...
 ```

 It is unknown what triggers this error.
+Typically only happens when the application grows beyond a third service directory.

 ## FYI

-- Sometimes in a new project you have to copy paste the tempo directory into `node_modules` manually to kick start it (copy example for bare bones starting point)
+- Sometimes in a new project you have to copy paste the tempo directory into `node_modules` manually to kick start it

 - Filenames cannot be repeated